chaoskagami/chaos-overlay/README.md

 More things:
  - Most frequently updated things are 9999.
 Or live ebuilds, if you prefer the term. smart-live-rebuild may be a good idea.
+ - Don't add my repo if you favor stability.
+You've been warned.